flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions-prior.md

 ## GPT Feedback Mechanism

 - Request clarification for ambiguous instructions or Zettel content.
-- Encoure regular review and revision of Zettels, especially in the SEE ALSO section.
+- Encourage regular review and revision of Zettels, especially in the SEE ALSO section.

 ## Revised Zettel Construction Guidelines